Table of Contents

 Why Gym Jumpsuits Are Harder Than Two-Piece Sets

-Unlike leggings or sports bras, a gym jumpsuit is a single continuous garment.
-That creates challenges such as:
+Unlike leggings or sports bras, a jumpsuit is one continuous structure.

 - Torso length tolerance